Teksta versija

 4) planning documents - a partnership agreement and the European Union's Cohesion Policy Programme for 2021-2027 (hereinafter - the Programme);

-6) project application - an aggregate of information and documents regarding the planned project submitted by the project applicant in the Cohesion Policy Funds Management Information System in order to apply for the funding necessary for the project from the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, or the Just Transition Fund (hereinafter collectively - the European Union funds, each separately - the European Union fund);
+6) project application - an aggregate of information and documents regarding the planned project submitted by a project applicant in the Cohesion Policy Funds Management Information System in order to apply for the funding necessary for the project from the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, or the Just Transition Fund (hereinafter collectively - the European Union funds, each separately - the European Union fund);

-11) project application selection regulations - an aggregate of documents where information on the procedures for the submission of project applications and the evaluation thereof, the project application evaluation criteria, the methodology for the application of such criteria, a draft contract or agreement regarding project implementation, and other information necessary for the project application selection is included;
+11) project application selection regulations - an aggregate of documents where information on the procedures for the submission of project applications and the evaluation thereof, the project application evaluation criteria, the methodology for the application of such criteria, a draft contract or agreement on project implementation, and other information necessary for project application selection is included;

 13) methodology for the application of the project application evaluation criteria - a document which contains an explanation of the application of each criteria for the project application evaluation;